folsomcp/specpolFlow/docs-jb/Tutorials/2-Normalizing_Tutorial.md

 :width: 600px
 :align: center
 ```
-Selecting the region using the `exclude range` button:
+Select the region using the `exclude range` button:

 ```{image} ../normplot_images/486_b.png
 :alt: 486_a